vtsuperdarn/python_tutorial/README.md

 	if at any point you are told that another package is needed, use easy_install.exe to install it

-NOTE:  In order to build and install the C extension library, you must install Microsoft Visual C
+NOTE:  In order to build and install the C extension library, you must install Microsoft Visual C (MSVC)